cdmx1/wappler_ac_ag_chart/README.md

 ```

 Set Chart Type to "Percentage"
-Set the Inner Label Settings as required, ie the Inner Label title, Font fize etc. or leave defaults
+Set the Inner Label Settings as required, i.e. the Inner Label title, Font size etc. or leave defaults